 An abundance of water pressing against your home will eventually lead to cracks in your foundation and possibly a complete breach.
 Once structural damage begins, it will worsen exponentially until fully repaired.
 Over time, your home can become so weakened by foundation damage that it becomes a safety risk to live in.

 In addition to damage to your foundation, water seeping into your home puts various aspects of your interior at risk.
 Electrical wiring and circuits aren’t meant to be exposed to water.
-Likewise, pipes and floorboards can begin to suffer damage or contamination from flowing ground water.
+Likewise, pipes and floorboards can begin to suffer damage or contamination from flowing groundwater.

 Mold Growth